ENHERTU Powder for concentrate for solution for infusion Ref.[49749] Active ingredients: Trastuzumab deruxtecan

 Elimination

-Based on population pharmacokinetic analysis, following intravenous administration of trastuzumab deruxtecan in patients with metastatic HER2-positive breast cancer, the clearance of trastuzumab deruxtecan was estimated to be 0.42 L/day and the clearance of DXd was 19.2 L/h.
+Following intravenous administration of trastuzumab deruxtecan in patients with metastatic HER2-positive, HER2-low breast cancer or HER2-mutant NSCLC, the clearance of trastuzumab deruxtecan in population pharmacokinetic analysis was calculated to be 0.4 L/day and the clearance of DXd was 18.4 L/h.
+In patients with locally advanced or metastatic gastric or GEJ adenocarcinoma, trastuzumab deruxtecan clearance was 20% higher than in patients with metastatic HER2-positive breast cancer.
 In cycle 3, the apparent elimination half-life (t1/2) of trastuzumab deruxtecan and released DXd was approximately 7 days.
 Moderate accumulation (approximately 35% in cycle 3 compared to cycle 1) of trastuzumab deruxtecan was observed.

 Following intravenous administration of DXd to rats, the major excretion pathway was faeces via the biliary route.
 DXd was the most abundant component in urine, faeces, and bile.
 Following single intravenous administration of trastuzumab deruxtecan (6.4 mg/kg) to monkeys, unchanged released DXd was the most abundant component in urine and faeces.
 DXd excretion was not studied in humans.